 Airplanes as a large, expensive passion

 Hoot Gibson successfully made the transition to talkies and, in 1930, married popular Jazz-era actress Sally Eilers, a third party to his previous divorce.
 The couple made three features together: The Long, Long Trail (Arthur Rosson, 1929), Trigger Tricks (B. Reeves Eason, 1930) and Clearing the Range (Otto Brower, 1931).
 When she found celluloid success on her own with the Oscar-winning Bad Girl (Frank Borzage, 1931), Sally decided to split from Hoot professionally and personally.
 They divorced in 1933.
+Hoot lost his Universal contract in 1930, which signified the start of his decline.
+During the early 1930s, he secured contracts with the Poverty Row outfits Allied Pictures and First Division Pictures, but the quality of his films suffered.
+Hoot had already begun to feature race cars and aeroplanes in his films such as The Flyin' Cowboy (B. Reeves Eason, 1928) and The Winged Horseman (B. Reeves Eason, Arthur Rosson, 1929).

+Gary Brumburgh at IMDb: "Airplanes in particular became a large, expensive passion of his.
+In 1933 he crashed his biplane during a National Air Race in Los Angeles, which had pitted him against another cowboy star, Ken Maynard.
+Fortunately, he survived his injuries."
 With the advent of talking films, singing cowboys such as Gene Autry and Roy Rogers were becoming the new rage, and both Hoot and Tom Mix felt the kick.
-Yet he managed a couple of comebacks by pairing up with others stars.
+Yet he managed a couple of comebacks by pairing up with other stars.
 He joined old silent film teammate Harry Carey and 'Guinn Big Boy Williams' in the 'Three Mesquiteers' Western Powdersmoke Range (Wallace Fox, 1935), and was billed second to Ray Corrigan in the Republic serial The Painted Stallion (Alan James, Ray Taylor, William Witney, 1937).

 Gary Brumburgh: "Hoot left films and toured with the Robbins Brothers and Russell Brothers circuses during 1938 and 1939 before retiring from show business altogether.
 His multiple divorces and reckless spending habits had taken their toll on his finances.
 For a time he found work in real estate before Monogram Pictures offered the stocky-framed actor a chance to return in 1943.
 Hoot teamed up with cowboy star Ken Maynard in the popular 'Trail Blazers' series, and the duo were later joined by Bob Steele.
-Chief Thundercloud replaced a difficult Maynard on a couple of the films, but by the end of the series Gibson and Steele were riding alone together."
+Chief Thundercloud replaced a difficult Maynard on a couple of the films, but by the end of the series Gibson and Steele were riding alone together.
+The nearly dozen films in the series began with Wild Horse Stampede (Alan James, 1943) and ended with Trigger Law (Vernon Keays, 1944), the latter being his last hurrah in films.
+Hoot then returned to real estate.
+By the time he appeared as a surprise guest on the popular sitcom I Married Joan (1952) starring Joan Davis, his Western features of the 1930s and 1940s, as well as those of Maynard, Steele and others were a large staple of films seen by a TV audience that couldn't get enough Western fare.

-He did a favour for old friend John Ford by appearing in a cameo role in the director's The Horse Soldiers (John Ford, 1959), starring John Wayne and William Holden.
+He did a favour for his old friend John Ford by appearing in a cameo role in the director's The Horse Soldiers (John Ford, 1959), starring John Wayne and William Holden.
 His last film spotting was a guest cameo in the 'Rat Pack' film Ocean's Eleven (Lewis Milestone, 1960).
+Hoot married a fourth and final time in 1942, to 22-year-old yodeler and actress Dorothea Dunstan.
+This marriage took hold and lasted for 20 years until his death.
+By the 1960s Gibson was on the verge of financial collapse after a series of bad investments.

 Gary Brumburgh: "Diagnosed with cancer in 1960, rising medical costs forced him to find any and all work available.
 He was relegated at one point to becoming a greeter at a Las Vegas casino and, for a period, worked at carnivals.
 It was an unhappy end for a cowboy who brought so much excitement and entertainment to children and adults alike."
+In 1962, Hoot Gibson died of cancer at the Motion Picture Country Home in Woodland Hills, California, just a couple of weeks after his 70th birthday.
+He was interred in the Inglewood Park Cemetery in Inglewood, California.

-French postcard by in the Les Vedette de Cinéma series by A.N., Paris, no. 237.
+French postcard in the Les Vedette de Cinéma series by A.N., Paris, no. 237.
 Photo: Universal Film.

 Austrian postcard by Iris-Verlag, no. 5547.
 Photo: Universal-Film.